Fancy Colored Diamonds Overview: Pink Blue Yellow Meaning Value and Insights

 Are all colored diamonds natural?

-Why are pink and blue diamonds considered rare?
+Why are pink and blue diamonds rare?

 How are fancy colored diamonds graded?